I have a Mac. I thought I was safe. I wanted to see Smokey the orphaned lamb. I clicked the link in my newsreader.

-As it turns out, having a Mac did protect me to an extent, but I was not quite

-  as bulletproof as I believed.
-I clicked on a legitimate link, but it appears

-  that I was dealing with a browser redirect issue which can have numerous causes.

-  I was redirected to a site that attempted to install the Tech Support Scam

-  pop-up adware infection into my browser.
-If I had a PC, I would have continued

-  to see the pop-up message over and over again until I had finally found some way

-  to remove it.
-The pop-up message was trying to get me to buy a useless piece of

-  virus removal software when it was the software itself, of course, was the

-  actual virus.
+As it turns out, having a Mac did protect me to an extent, but I was not quite as bulletproof as I believed.
+I clicked on a legitimate link, but it appears that I was dealing with a browser redirect issue which can have numerous causes.
+I was redirected to a site that attempted to install the Tech Support Scam pop-up adware infection into my browser.
+If I had a PC, I would have continued to see the pop-up message over and over again until I had finally found some way to remove it.
+The pop-up message was trying to get me to buy a useless piece of virus removal software when it was the software itself, of course, was the actual virus.
 I find that particularly evil and twisted.

-  - External 2TB hard drives are under $100 on Amazon and tiny now.
-Definitely get

-  one and use the software included to schedule regular backups.
-And don’t keep it
+- Back up your files!
+That won’t stop an attack but it will help you recover from one with minimum damage.
+External 2TB hard drives are under $100 on Amazon and tiny now.
+Definitely get one and use the software included to schedule regular backups.

-  attached when you’re not using it.
-And really do regular backups, not just that

-  one time when you get the hard drive.

 - If you have a PC, get a reputable virus checker and use it.
-I used to use AVG

-  products and I paid for the full suite, but I’m not qualified to tell you what

-  to get.
-If you have wisdom to share in this regard, please let us know in the
+I used to use AVG products and I paid for the full suite, but I’m not qualified to tell you what to get.
+If you have wisdom to share in this regard, please let us know in the comments.

-  comments.
 A good resource for Mac security information is The Safe Mac.

 - If you get an email that seems a bit off, check the email address it came from.
 I recently got an email from Apple asking me to verify my account.
 Hmmm, why would I need to do that?
 A quick check of the email address revealed the truth: this email wasn’t from Apple at all.
 If your email program doesn’t show the email address automatically, there is usually a tiny arrow you can click on to see the actual email address.